 Today (September 4, 2020) announced that PSL guidelines have been comprehensively reviewed to align it with emerging national priorities and bring a sharper focus on inclusive development, after having wide-ranging discussions with all stakeholders.
 “Revised PSL guidelines will enable better credit penetration to credit deficient areas; increase the lending to small and marginal farmers and weaker sections; boost credit to renewable energy, and health infrastructure,” it said.

-- Bank finance start-ups up to Rs.50 Crore included as eligible for finance under priority sector
+- Bank finance start-ups up to Rs.50 Crore included as eligible for finance under the priority sector

-- Loans to farmers for installation of solar power plants for solarisation of grid-connected agriculture pumps included as eligible for finance under priority sector
+- Loans to farmers for the installation of solar power plants for the solarisation of grid-connected agriculture pumps are included as eligible for finance under the priority sector

-- Loans for setting up Compressed Bio-Gas (CBG) plants included as eligible for finance under priority sector
+- Loans for setting up Compressed Bio-Gas (CBG) plants are included as eligible for finance under the priority sector

 - Higher weightage has been assigned to incremental priority sector credit in ‘identified districts’ where priority sector credit flow is comparatively low.
-This is with a view to addressing regional disparities in the flow of priority sector credit.
+This is to address regional disparities in the flow of priority sector credit.

 - The targets prescribed for “small and marginal farmers” and “weaker sections” are being increased in a phased manner.